Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledgertools-receiptverification/README.md

 ### Receipt Verification

-Azure Confidential Ledger write transaction receipts can be verfied by following three sequential steps:
+Azure Confidential Ledger write transaction receipts can be verified by following three sequential steps:

 1. Compute the SHA-256 hash of the leaf node in the Merkle Tree corresponding to the committed transaction.
 A leaf node is composed of the ordered concatenation of the following fields that can be found in an Azure Confidential Ledger receipt:
    * `write_set_digest`